 Indiana has two world-class research universities that create outsized cognitive concentrations in their respective cities.
 Purdue University in West Lafayette is one of the premier engineering, technology, and agricultural research institutions in the world.
 Its graduates have walked on the moon, led major technology companies, and advanced scientific fields from aeronautics to nuclear engineering.
 The university's research expenditure consistently exceeds $700 million annually, funding work in areas from quantum computing to plant genomics that attracts some of the world's most analytically capable researchers.

 Indiana University in Bloomington, while more broadly focused than Purdue, is a major research institution in its own right β particularly strong in medicine, public health, business, and the arts and humanities.
 Its medical school, anchored in Indianapolis at IUPUI, is one of the largest in the United States and contributes significantly to the Indianapolis metro's life sciences density.
 Together, Purdue and IU produce a pipeline of technically trained graduates that feeds Indiana's economy β though retaining those graduates within the state after graduation remains a challenge that state policymakers continue to grapple with.
+The broader context of how education and environment shape measured intelligence explains why graduate retention matters so much for state-level cognitive metrics.

 Indiana faces a documented brain drain problem β a disproportionate share of Purdue and IU graduates leave the state after graduation for higher-wage opportunities in Chicago, Indianapolis, and coastal markets.
 This outflow of highly educated young adults directly constrains the state's bachelor's degree attainment rate and limits the cognitive multiplier effect that large research universities can produce when graduates remain in-state.
 Initiatives to retain talent β including Indiana's Regional Cities program and targeted economic development incentives β have had modest success, but the structural pull of larger markets remains a significant challenge.